An online study programme

 Any student may be called to interview.

-Students must have an IELTS score of 7.0 where appropriate.
+Students must have an IELTS score of 7.0 overall, with no less than 6.5 in Writing (or equivalent).

 The online postgraduate diploma in Railway Studies is priced in line with other University postgraduate programmes, details of which can be found at http://www.york.ac.uk/study/postgraduate/fees-funding/.